Infinite monochromatic patterns in the integers: Introduction

 Many of the classic results in arithmetic Ramsey Theory are about the existence of monochromatic patterns found in any given finite coloring of the integers or of the natural numbers.
 (As usual in Ramsey Theory, ``coloring" means partition, and a set is called ``monochromatic" if it is included in one piece of the partition).
 A great amount of work has been devoted to the search for monochromatic finite patterns, the archetype of which are the (finite) arithmetic progressions.
 Indeed, a cornerstone in this field of research is \emph{Van der Waerden Theorem}, stating that in any finite coloring of the natural numbers one always finds arbitrarily long monochromatic arithmetic progressions.

 Also infinite patterns have been repeatedly considered by researchers, although for them the variety of relevant examples does not seem to be comparable to that of finite configurations.
 The prototype of infinite monochromatic configurations in the natural numbers is the one given by the celebrated \emph{Hindman Theorem}: ``For every finite coloring $\N=C_1\cup\ldots\cup C_r$ of the natural numbers, there exists an injective sequence $(x_n)_{n=1}^\infty$ such that all finite sums $x_{n_1}+\ldots+x_{n_s}$ where $n_1<\ldots<n_s$ are monochromatic."
+The same result holds for the natural numbers with multiplication, and more generally, for any cancellative semigroup.

-Generalizations of that result are obtained as corollaries of \emph{Milliken-Taylor Theorem}; for instance, for any choice of coefficients $a_i\in\N$, one has that all linear combinations $a_1 y_1+\ldots+a_m y_m$ of finite sums $y_i=\sum_{j\in F_i}x_j$ are monochromatic, provided the nonempty finite sets $F_i$ are arranged in increasing order, that is, $\max F_i<\min F_{i+1}$.
+Generalizations of Hindman's Finite Sum Theorem are obtained as corollaries of \emph{Milliken-Taylor Theorem}; for instance, for every choice of coefficients $a_1,\ldots,a_m\in\N$, there exists an injective sequence $(x_n)_{n=1}^\infty$ such that all sums $a_1 \sum_{n\in F_1}x_n+\ldots+a_m\sum_{n\in F_m}x_n$ where the nonempty finite sets $F_1<\ldots<F_m$ are arranged in increasing order (that is, $\max F_i<\min F_{i+1}$), are monochromatic.
 In the recent papers \cite{bhw,lu}, within the general framework of semigroups, polynomial extensions of Milliken-Taylor Theorem have been proved which produce plenty of similar (but much more general) infinite monochromatic patterns.

-The goal of this paper is to show that infinite monochromatic configurations on the integers and on the natural numbers can be found where the additive and the multiplicative structure are somewhat combined with the use of symmetric polynomials.
+The goal of this paper is to show that several infinite monochromatic configurations on the integers and on the natural numbers can be found where the additive and the multiplicative structure are mixed with the use of symmetric polynomials.
 (We pay attention that the considered patterns be not degenerate, in the sense that they are made of pairwise distinct elements.)
 To this end, we consider a class of associative and commutative operations on the integers originated by affine transformations, and then use the machinery of algebra on the Stone-\v{C}ech compactification.

-The following property is probably the simplest corollary of our results (see Example \ref{example1} with $\ell=1$), but it already provides a telling example of the kind of ``symmetric" monochromatic patterns that one can obtain:
+The following property is probably the simplest corollary of our results which already provides a significant example of the type of ``symmetrical" monochromatic patterns that can be obtained combining the sum and product operations (see Example \ref{example1} with $\ell=1$):

 \begin{itemize} \item \emph{For every finite coloring of the natural numbers there exists an injective sequence $(x_n)_{n=1}^\infty$ such that all symmetric expressions below are monochromatic:}

 \end{itemize} (For the sake of brevity, we listed explicitly only the expressions that involve the first three elements of the sequence.)
 Notice that the above pattern is obtained by considering finite iterations of the symmetric polynomial function $P(a,b)=a+b+ab$.
 The key observation for the proof is that such a function is an associative operation on $\N$, and in fact is the operation inherited from the multiplicative structure via the affine transformation $T:a\mapsto a+1$.